NemesisGuy/Kokoro_TTS_Service/README.md

 ### 2. GET /voices
 - **Description**: Returns a sorted list of all available voice names.
 - **Success Response (200 OK)**: A JSON array of strings, e.g., `["af_alloy", "af_aoede", ...]`.

+---

+## Core Features

+* **Automatic Model Downloader:** No manual setup required.
+The server fetches the correct model files from GitHub Releases on first launch.
+* **High-Performance Streaming:** A `/synthesize-stream` endpoint uses `asyncio` to provide raw audio data with minimal latency, perfect for custom real-time applications.
+* **Universal WAV File Generation:** A `/synthesize-wav` endpoint generates a complete, universally playable `.wav` file, ideal for simple integrations or saving audio.
+* **Unified Dialogue Engine:** A single `/synthesize` endpoint can handle everything from single lines to complex, multi-character scripts with custom voice blends.
+* **Dynamic Voice Blending:** Create entirely new, unique voices on the fly by blending multiple existing voices with specific weights *within a dialogue script*.
+* **Full Conversation Control:** Orchestrate dialogues with custom delays between lines and control the speaking speed of each character independently.
+* **Complete Test Suite:** Includes a powerful command-line client (`client.py`), a comprehensive benchmark tool (`benchmark.py`), and a rich visual testing interface (`gradio_app.py`).